 If you’re struggling with your fitness goals, feel free to quit.
 Just do it tomorrow.

-In Part 1, Coach Craig Weller talked about the importance of finding your “deep reason” when things get tough.
+In Part 1 of this series on how to keep going when the going gets tough, Precision Nutrition coach Craig Weller talked about the importance of finding your “deep reason” when things get tough.

 More lessons from Special Operations Forces